sadighian/crypto-rl/README.md

-# Multiprocessing Crypto Recorder (streaming ticks - full)
+# Multiprocessing Crypto Recorder & Data Replay
 As of November 1st, 2018.

 ## 1. Purpose